-For the last two years the Board has sought authority from shareholders to allot 10% of the Company's issued share capital on a non-pre-emptive basis.
+The Board has sought authority from shareholders to allot 10% of the Company's issued share capital on a non-pre-emptive basis.
 The directors are aware that this is not in line with the 5% recommended by the Pre-Emption Group's Statement of Principles as updated in 2015.
 However, the Directors note that a limit of up to 10% of the aggregate nominal amount is not unusual for AIM quoted companies and the Directors believe that this level of authority is appropriate in order to allow the Company flexibility to move quickly in order to finance business opportunities which may arise.